Quarterdeck Interview

 What drew you to write about the Jacobites and their war with the English and the ensuing years leading up to and through the American Revolution?

-It all started with the first mayor of Toronto, William Lyon Mackenzie, a firebrand journalist and political agitator, who led a rebellion in 1837 against the government of Upper Canada.
+It all started with the first mayor of Toronto, William Lyon Mackenzie, a firebrand journalist and political agitator who led a rebellion in 1837 against the government of Upper Canada.
 When I was very young I read a biography of Mackenzie which contained the intriguing snippet of information that both Mackenzie’s grandfathers were “out in the ’45.”
 As we hadn’t covered that period of British history in school, I went to the encyclopedia to discover what the ’45 was, and what people were doing “out” in it.
 The subject took hold of me then, and has never let me go.
-And the more I researched, the more I realized that the ’45, like every other event in history, cannot and should not be portrayed simplistically.
-It wasn’t black and white, but many shades of grey.
+And the more I researched, the more I realized that the ’45, like every other event in history, must not and should not be portrayed simplistically.
+It wasn’t black and white but many shades of grey.
 Nor were all the Jacobites Scots.
 It was all very complicated, and woven into the texture of the eighteenth century, and what was essentially a world war being fought wherever their armies or navies met, or wherever nation could intrigue against nation, by those hereditary enemies, England and France.
 Which led me, in due course, to the American revolution, another complicated situation, but very definitely part of the pattern of the century.

 I should also say that I was a teenager during the Vietnam War, and I think it was the first time Canada as a nation confronted the issue of collateral damage, and the morality or otherwise of a war which was inflicting such indescribable suffering on civilians.
 And from all of this emerged one character, a soldier with a conscience.
 In unravelling the complexities of his story, Coronach was born.